 ~ Ephesians 1:4

 In many ways, predestination makes perfect sense.
-After all, if God creates the game, the rules, the players, the scenarios, and every atom in our brains, how could He not be controlling (or greatly influencing) the outcome?
+After all, if God creates the game, the rules, the players, the scenarios, and every atom in our brains, how could He not be controlling the final outcome?

 But if God knows or controls the outcome, then the problem with predestination is similar to the problem of evil: if God designed you to go to hell, or He knew for certain you’d go to hell, why did He create you at all?
 Especially when it’s His desire that everyone become saved (1 Timothy 2:4, 2 Peter 3:9)?
 If God knows all this, and creates you anyway, then isn’t He guilty of being evil?